nexmo-se/voice-enabling-text-bot-connecting-ref-vapi-asr/README.md

 git push heroku master
 ```

+In this case, when setting up the Voice API application, the parameter **`BOT_SRV`** argument will be
+*mysimplebotname.herokuapp.com* (replace mysimplebotname with its actual value, there is no leading https://, no trailing /)

 ### Testing voice integration with a sample text-only simple chatbot

-To simulate the voice interaction with a very simple sample text-only chatbot, you may use the code
+To simulate the voice interaction with this very simple sample text-only chatbot, you may run the program from this repository
 ```bash
 node very-simple-bot.js
 ```